yjkim93/CellBender/README.rst

 This repository contains standalone Python code (extracted from the original CellBender repository) for performing downstream analysis on CellBender output.

-The official downstream module (`cellbender.remove_background.downstream`) has strict dependency requirements (e.g., nbconvert < 7.0) that may conflict with some Python environments.
+The official package has strict dependency requirements (e.g., nbconvert < 7.0) that may conflict with some Python environments.
 To avoid these issues, the relevant downstream functions have been isolated and packaged here for easier use.

 Original CellBender Repository